django-extensions/django-extensions/docs/runserver_plus.rst

 variable WERKZEUG_DEBUG_PIN.
 This can be set to a number and will become the PIN.
 This variable can also be set to the value off to disable the PIN check entirely.

+The PIN can also be disabled by passing the argument ``--nopin`` when calling the runserver_plus command.

 If the PIN is entered too many times incorrectly the server needs to be restarted.

 **This feature is not supposed to entirely secure the debugger.
 It’s intended to make it harder for an attacker to